martinbogo/pt-battery-diagnostics/README.md

 [ UPDATE ]

+Nov 19, 2020

+I am going to push some new code that reads the State of Charge for the whole battery, as well as the individual cells.
+I am also going to push code that reads the current detection as well.
+Today's code commit was to get the code working on a very small arduino ( mega168 ) at the request of a user.

 Nov 8, 2019

 I have refactored the code significantly to do the Serial/LCD/OLED display cleanup.
 For now I have this all checked into the i2c_display branch, and will be merging it back to the main branch as soon as I make sure the build is stable on Arduino Mega and Arduino Uno.